isabella232/data-workbench.en-1/help/home/c-inst-svr/c-cfg-stgs-ref/c-ins-svr-dir-str.md

 ---
 description: List of files installed with Insight Server and the files present after it has been registered, and run for the first time.
-seo-description: List of files installed with Insight Server and the files present after it has been registered, and run for the first time.
-seo-title: Insight Server Directory Structure
 solution: Insight
 title: Insight Server Directory Structure
 uuid: 8339b275-f118-4d5d-937e-4df9f8a56b50